GeekExtreme

 What is the template trap?

 Falling into the template trap is expecting your finished website to look exactly like the sample did.
 It is not likely to look exactly like the sample unless you add the same quality of photos or your text blocks and fonts are the same size as the example.
-So, pick a template based on whether the layout works for your brand, not thinking it’s going to be exactly the same.
+So, pick a template based on whether the layout works for your brand, not thinking it will be exactly the same.

 1. Have a logo designed

 Visitors will look for your logo to identify your brand in the future.
 It’s also a way of authenticating your products or services.
-The colours and typeface of your logo need to not only suit your brand but also be in line with the rest of your website.
-You can have one designed by a graphic designer or make one yourself using a product such as Canva.com.
+The colors and typeface of your logo need to suit your brand and be in line with the rest of your website.
+You can have one designed by a graphic designer or use a free logo maker such as LOGO.com.

 1. Write out content